yousifalyousifi/WebGL-Fluid-Simulation/README.md

 ---

+## Developing

+1. Install dependencies with `yarn install` or `npm install`
+2. Start webpack: `yarn watch` or `npm run watch`
+3. Start the server: `yarn serve` or `npm run serve`
+4. Open the server in your browser of choice.

 ## Notes

-Coordinate system puts 0, 0 in the bottom-left.
+The coordinate system puts 0, 0 in the bottom-left.

-A "splat" puts a hunk of dye of a specific color into the simulation.
+A "splat" puts a hunk of dye of a specific color into the simulation:

 ```
 /**